M-Rashid-Ali-Khan/NMEA-Parser/README.md

 | ----------------- | ----- | -------- | -------- | -------- | -------- |

 # _NMEA Parser_
 It is an NMEA Parser example written as a boilerplate.
-To understand/modify the code, please refer to file [README.md](main/README.md) in [main.c](main/main.c) folder.
+To understand/modify the code, please refer to file [README.md](main/README.md) in [main](main) folder.

 ## How to use with esp32
 Open esp-idf and navigate to the project terminal.
 Attach Esp32 and use commands: